-The Mathematics 30-1 Diploma Examination requires the use of an approved graphing calculator.
-The calculator directives, expectations, criteria, and keystrokes required for clearing approved calculators can be found in the General Information Bulletin under Using Calculators & Computers.
+The Mathematics 30-1 diploma examination requires the use of an approved graphing calculator.
+The calculator directives, expectations, criteria, and keystrokes required for clearing approved calculators can be found in the General Information Bulletin under the Using Calculators and Using Computers sections.